 Trenten joined Koeller Nebeker Carlson Haluck as an associate attorney with experience in insurance defense, personal injury, employment law, and public entity defense.
-During his time at KNCH, and has gained experience representing developers, general contractors, and sub-contractors on the Construction Defect team.
+During his time at KNCH, he has gained experience representing developers, general contractors, and sub-contractors on the Construction Defect team.
 Trenten has been successfully involved in extensive litigation for clients in the areas of discovery procedures, depositions, expert investigations, and alternative dispute resolution methods.

 As a life-long athlete, Trenten’s philosophy is to consistently dedicate the time and effort necessary to exceed client goals and expectations.
 His attention to detail and interpersonal skills enable him to facilitate civil and respectful interactions between all parties and case specific personnel.
 Trenten aims to accomplish positive outcomes for his clients while avoiding stereotypical litigation tensions.